This post may contain affiliate links.

 How to Make Cottage Cheese Pancakes

-- Add the flour, baking powder, baking soda and salt and blend just until the mixture is combined.
+- Add the flour, baking powder, baking soda, and salt and blend just until the mixture is combined.

 - Flip the cottage cheese pancakes and cook until the second side is golden brown.

-- Adequately pre-heat the nonstick skillet or griddle.
+- Adequately preheat the nonstick skillet or griddle.
 This ensures the batter will begin to cook the moment it hits the pan which will keep the batter from spreading too much and forming a large, thin pancake.

 - Avoid pressing on the pancake with the spatula.
 If you press down you squash all of the height we’ve achieved!

-Storage and Reheating Cottage Cheese Pancakes
+How to Store Cottage Cheese Pancakes

 The best way to reheat pancakes is to pop them in the toaster or toaster oven.
-Toast the frozen pancakes until thawed, warmed through and slightly crisp on the outside.
-Be careful not to overheat the pancakes or they may become dry and tough.
-We don’t recommend reheating in the microwave as this makes the pancakes tough and rubbery.
+Toast the frozen pancakes until thawed, warmed through, and slightly crisp on the outside.

 Egg Recipes